This article has been updated for 2020.

 When a majority of enterprises and nearly half of small businesses are turning to a particular service, it’s natural to ask: how does that actually work?

 Although the amount of detail lead generation services give away in their branding varies, there are a few common denominators that most quality companies offer their clients.
 Here’s a breakdown.

-The primary value proposition lead gen agencies offer in-house marketing teams is sheer reach.
+Sheer reach is the primary value proposition that lead gen agencies offer to in-house marketing teams.
 Any agency worth your time will have massive databases of business and professional information.
-These information resources arm lead gen providers with the means to target and personalize marketing campaigns on a level that’s simply out of reach for most in-house marketers.
+These information resources arm lead generation vendors with the means to target and personalize marketing campaigns on a level that’s simply out of reach for most in-house marketers.

 As a result, lead gen agencies can customize campaigns they run for their clients using a relatively vast range of criteria, which translates into precise targeting.

 Traditional inbound programs produce an amalgamation of opportunities and then use lead nurturing and other marketing techniques to obtain the information needed to identify leads who fit the right buyer personas.
 The databases lead gen providers have at their disposal expedite much of this information gathering and jump right to identifying which leads have buying intent.

 How did these agencies obtain all of this information?

 According to John Fedrick on Quora, lead generation services build their databases from a variety of sources, including social media marketing, email marketing, content marketing, and list acquisition.

 So if the database does the targeting, then what actually makes people convert?
 This is where content syndication comes in.